Editorial

 Most people who say they don't like whiskey have simply had too much of the wrong kind, served too fast, in the wrong glass.
 Learning how to appreciate whiskey is less about developing an esoteric palate and more about slowing down long enough to notice what's already in front of you.
 Here is everything you need before you pull up a stool at a serious whiskey bar.
+If you want to go further, our guide on how to taste whisky properly covers the three-stage nosing and tasting process, glassware, the water debate, and how to navigate whisky bars by flavour profile.

 The nose is where whiskey gives up most of its secrets.
 Pour roughly 30ml into a proper glass and let it sit for a minute — heat from your hand warms the liquid slightly and opens up the volatile compounds.
 Then nose it with your mouth slightly open, which prevents the alcohol from overpowering your olfactory receptors.
 What you're looking for: fruit, grain, wood, smoke, spice.
 These categories tell you what cask the whiskey was aged in, how long it rested, and what the distiller was aiming for.